longphu0001/larapiauth/README.md

 - Run "sudo chmod -R 777 storage" (on mac or linux) or "chmod -R 777 storage" (on windows) to grant permission for the app to access/modify storage folder
 - Run "php artisan l5-swagger:generate" to generate API documentations
 - If you're deploying it to real server, copy everything inside vendor\swagger-api\swagger-ui\dist to public\docs\asset on your server.
 You need to create docs\asset if it's not existing.
+- Run "php artisan serve" to start the server then go to localhost:8000 and enjoy

 # Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7CXCQS83WU9EY)

-# Testing
-- Run "php artisan l5-swagger:generate" to generate API documentations
-- Run "php artisan serve" to start the serve
-- Go to localhost:8000/api/documentation to access the api list